-Not to worry, however, because today, we'll be taking a look at the Innova 3340.
-This is a multimeter like no other- from the design and build quality to the specifications and the much it can handle, the Innova 3340 might just be what you are looking for.
+Not to worry, however, because today, we'll be taking a look at the Innova 3340 Review.
+This is a multimeter like no other- from the design and build quality to the specifications and the much it can handle, might just be what you are looking for.

-Enough with the introduction already, it's time to move on to today's main event- the Innova 3340 digital multimeter review.
+Enough with the introduction already, it's time to move on to today's main event- the Innova 3340 Review.

-- 2 How much can you be able to do with the Innova 3340?
+- 2 How much can you be able to do with This Multimeter?

 - 2.1 AC/DC voltage measurement.